ajdavis/motor-blog/README.md

 Do "View -> Slug Field" to set a custom slug as the final part of the post's URL.
 If you leave the slug empty, Motor-Blog slugifies the title.

+Finally, you'll want to customize how MarsEdit inserts images.
+This customization serves two purposes: first, we'll remove the width and height from `img` tags so Motor-Blog's responsive layout can fit them to the visitor's screen.
-Finally, you may prefer that your images' title text is set to the same value as their alt-text, since browsers display image titles as tooltips.
+Second, we'll set images' title text is set to the same value as their alt-text, since browsers display image titles as tooltips.
-MarsEdit's default is to set image titles to the images' filenames, but you can override this.
 Open the MarsEdit Media Manager and select an image.
 In the Media Manager's lower-right corner is a "Style" chooser, with the option "Customize...":